lukaszkorecki/mokujin/README.md

 The API is close enough that Mokujin is *almost* a drop-in replacement for `c.t.logging`, **however** to force good practices, logging functions that support format strings e.g. `log/infof` or `log/errorf` **do not suport the context map**.

-That's because in 99% of the cases where I'd use `log/infof` what I wanted to do was `(log/info context "message")` instead.
+That's because in 99% of the cases where I'd use `log/infof` what I wanted to do was `(log/info "message" context)` instead.
 In cases where you really really want to use formatted strings and the context, this Works Just Fine :tm: :

 ```clojure